Co-Founder and Global Chief Executive Officer

 Payam Shodjai is the product manager leading Google’s publisher-facing video and game monetization products, including DoubleClick for Publishers Video, AdSense for Video, AdX Video and AdSense for Games.
 He also co-leads the IAB’s VAST and VPAID Technical Working Group.
 He joined Google in 2006 as the product manager responsible for Search Personalization on the Search Quality team.
 Prior to Google, Payam worked at Microsoft, McKinsey and a number of Internet startups.
 He holds a BSc in Computer Science from McGill and an MBA from Harvard.

-Willard (Bill) Simmons developed the company’s core technology while earning his PhD at MIT.
-He came to DataXu with true rocket science credentials: he developed and tested real-time flight software for guidance, navigation, and control of the Atlas family of space launch vehicles.
-Simmons, a co-founder of DataXu, holds a PhD in Aeronautics and Astronautics from MIT and is an expert in optimal system design and developing reliable real-time software — skills he put to use when he co-founded DataXu.
+Dr. Bill Simmons is the brain behind DataXu’s core technology, which he developed while earning his PhD in Aeronautics and Astronautics at MIT.
+Bill came to DataXu with true rocket science credentials: he developed and tested real-time flight software for guidance, navigation and control of the Atlas family of space launch vehicles.
+He is an expert in optimal system design and in developing reliable real-time software — skills he put to use when he co-founded DataXu.

 Vice President, Advertising Technology

 Steve Sullivan currently leads the IAB West Coast office as Vice President, Advertising Technology.
 He draws on his deep expertise in online advertising technology to help the industry improve operational efficiency and reduce costs.
 He joined IAB from Microsoft Corporation, where he served as Senior Program Manager, Ad Security, within Microsoft’s Online Services Division.